rocketlabdelta/info-central/new.md

 - July 28, 1999: New page on[Contributions sought.](index_contribute.html)Prizes!
 - July 28, 1999: New areas for [FINISHING](index_finishing.html) and[RESOURCES](index_resources.html) created.
 - July 12, 1999: Joel Simon's extensive glossary of rocket terms has been added to the has been added to the [ROCKETRY DESIGN](index_design.html) area.
-- July 5, 1999: Dean Roth's contribution on Staging Composite Motors has been added to the [PROPULSION](index_propulsion.html) area.
+- July 5, 1999: Dean A. Roth's contribution on Staging Composite Motors has been added to the [PROPULSION](index_propulsion.html) area.
-- July 5, 1999: Dean Roth's contributions on Ejection Charges and Electric Matches have been added to the [RECOVERY](index_recovery.html) area.
+- July 5, 1999: Dean A. Roth's contributions on Ejection Charges and Electric Matches have been added to the [RECOVERY](index_recovery.html) area.
-- July 2, 1999: Dean Roth's contribution on Flying in Clouds is the first section in the new [REGULATION](index_regulation.html) area.
+- July 2, 1999: Dean A. Roth's contribution on Flying in Clouds is the first section in the new [REGULATION](index_regulation.html) area.
-- July 2, 1999: Dean Roth's contribution on Ignitors for Large Motors has been added to the [PROPULSION](index_propulsion.html) area.
+- July 2, 1999: Dean A. Roth's contribution on Ignitors for Large Motors has been added to the [PROPULSION](index_propulsion.html) area.
 - July 2, 1999: New [WELCOME](index_welcome.html) area added with short introductory material on most areas of non-professional rocketry.
 - July 1, 1999: John Coker takes over as editor of INFOcentral.
 Please send problems you find and new content you would like to contribute to[john@rocketryonline.com](mailto:john@rocketryonline.com).